Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Asymptotics of the cumulants of the zeros counting measure

-Up to now, we assumed that the generic process $f$ that we considered satisfied the non degeneracy condition \eqref{eq:20}.
-For stationary Gaussian processes, this non-degeneracy condition is true on very mild assumptions on the process.
-For non-stationary processes there seems to be no simple conditions that ensures the validity of \eqref{eq:20}.
+Up to now, we assumed that the generic process $f$ that we considered satisfied the non-degeneracy condition \eqref{eqter:20}.
+For stationary Gaussian processes, this non-degeneracy condition is true under very mild assumptions on the process.
+For non-stationary processes there seems to be no simple conditions that ensure the validity of \eqref{eqter:20}.
 Nevertheless in our case of interest, we consider a sequence of Gaussian processes that converges in distribution towards a stationary Gaussian process and we are able to prove some uniform non-degeneracy condition in this setting.\jump